adamsilver/fdpb/03-book-a-flight.md

   width: 1px!important;
 }
 ```

+With that said, we don't actually want the select box to be perceivable to screen readers, nor focusable by keyboard users.
+By setting `aria-hidden="true"` screen reader users won't announce it.
+And setting `tabindex="-1"` ensures it's not focusable by keyboard.

+#### Enhancing the interface

 Then we need to inject the text box that users will interact with.
 To make sure the label still works, we transfer the `id` to the text box.